Luk4x/dev-burger-order-log-interface/readme-en.md

 </p>
 <br>

-## Sobre
+## About

-Esse projeto é uma Interface Mobile-First que realiza o cadastro de pedidos de uma hamburgueria, consumindo a [API](https://github.com/Luk4x/dev-burger-order-log-API) que construí.<br>
+This project is an Mobile-First Interface that performs the registration of orders for a hamburger shop, consuming the [API](https://github.com/Luk4x/dev-burger-order-log-API) that I built.<br>
-Ele é composto por 2 páginas:
+It consists in 2 pages:

--   A primeira realiza o cadastro dos pedidos validados pelas verificações.
+-   The first performs the registration of orders validated by the checks.
--   A segunda lista os pedidos já cadastrados.
+-   The second list the orders already registered.

-## Tecnologias utilizadas
+## Technologies used

 -   [ReactJS](https://pt-br.reactjs.org)
 -   [React Router](https://reactrouter.com/docs/en/v6/getting-started/overview)